Republic of Venice

 All along the banks of Lake Titicaca grows a special type of reed called the Totora.
-The Totora is unique becuase of its hollow root system, these special roots allow chunks of soil to be cut off from the land and hauled out into the lake.
-Once brought into the water, these cubes of soil will actually float.
+The Totora is unique because of its hollow root system, these special roots allow chunks of soil to be cut off from the land and hauled out into the lake.
+Once brought into the water, these cubes of soil will float.
 This allowed the Uros to build huts and other structures on top of the floating blocks out of those very same reeds.
 So when they were attacked, the Uros were able to flee to their floating homes which had already been constructed in the lake, and simply push them farther from shore.

-But the Totora reeds came with even more benefits, the white inner parts of the reed were edible, and even useful in making medicine.
+But the Totora reeds came with even more benefits, the white inner parts of the reed were edible and even useful in making medicine.
 This meant that when combined with fish, the Uros people could provide themselves with both the food and water they needed to survive.
-Soon the Uros tribe decided to live on the water full time, and do away with their former land based lifestyle.
+Soon the Uros tribe decided to live on the water full-time and do away with their former land-based lifestyle.
 They soon had domesticated cormorants which they tied to their rafts and used to catch fish for themselves.
 And later even began farming Ibis like chicken, raising them for both their meat and eggs.
 Life in the floating villages had become easy and peaceful, and unless an opposing tribe was willing to build a fleet to come after them they would likely never come under attack.
 But unfortunately, with the rise of the Incan Empire, that is exactly what happened.

 The Inca soon arrived and conquered all of the tribes on the shores of the lake, finally being surrounded, and with Incan fleets being built on the shore, the Uros had no choice but to surrender.
-Over the next century they slowly began to lose their language as they engaged in trade with the larger Aymara tribe.
+Over the next century, they slowly began to lose their language as they engaged in trade with the larger Aymara tribe.
 The Incan Empire was later conquered by the Spanish Empire but this brought little changes for the Uros, who were able to isolate themselves from the political dealings outside their lake.